Sekuora/trestle-trotter/README.md

 # TrestleTrotter
-A unified system to compile apps natively in any system.
+A unified system to compile apps natively in any system using any language.